Donald Trump 2016 presidential campaign: Announcement

-Trump formally announced his candidacy on June 16, 2015, with a campaign rally and speech at Trump Tower in New York City.
-In the moments before his announcement, he came down the golden escalator at Trump Tower, which has since become a metonymy for Trump's announcement.
-In his speech, Trump drew attention to domestic issues such as illegal immigration, offshoring of American jobs, the U.S. national debt, and Islamic terrorism.
+Trump formally announced his candidacy on June 16, 2015, with a campaign rally and a speech at Trump Tower in New York City.
+In the moments before his announcement, he came down a golden escalator at Trump Tower, which has since become a metonym for Trump's announcement.
+In his speech, Trump drew attention to domestic issues, such as illegal immigration, offshoring of American jobs, the U.S. national debt, and Islamic terrorism.
 The campaign slogan was announced as "Make America Great Again".
 Trump declared that he would self-fund his presidential campaign, and would refuse any money from donors and lobbyists.
-Ladbrokes offered 150/1 odds of Trump winning the presidency.
+The British gambling company Ladbrokes offered 150/1 odds of Trump winning the presidency.
 The campaign hired a casting company to supply paid actors to attend the event.

 Following the announcement, most of the media's attention focused on Trump's comment on illegal immigration: "When Mexico sends its people, they're not sending their best ...
 They're sending people that have lots of problems, and they're bringing those problems with [them].
 They're bringing drugs.
 They're bringing crime.
 They're rapists.
 And some, I assume, are good people."
-The comment was interpreted and reported various ways.
+The comment was interpreted and reported in various ways.
 Trump's statement was controversial and led several businesses and organizations—including NBC, Macy's, Univision, and NASCAR—to cut ties with Trump.
-Reactions from other presidential candidates were mixed, with some Republican candidates disagreeing with the tone of Trump's remarks yet supporting the core idea that illegal immigration is an important campaign issue, while other Republican candidates, along with the leading Democratic candidates, condemning Trump's remarks and his policy stances as offensive or inflammatory.
+Reactions from other presidential candidates were mixed, with some Republican candidates disagreeing with the tone of Trump's remarks yet supporting the core idea that illegal immigration is an important campaign issue, while other Republican candidates, along with the leading Democratic candidates, condemned Trump's remarks and his policy stances as offensive or inflammatory.

 After the public backlash, Trump stood by his comments, citing news articles to back his claims.
 Trump said that he intended his comments to be aimed solely at the government of Mexico, specifically for using the insecure border as a means of transferring criminals into the United States and said he did not intend his comments to refer to immigrants themselves.